You’d be hard-pressed to find many people who openly admit that they cry.

 This was the least likely candidate to talk about his feelings.
 It was mostly Panthers football, the weather, and what he was going to have for lunch that day.

-In other words, trivial shit that means absolutely nothing.
+In other words, trivial shit.

 This was a guy who ran the 2nd main printing press all day long and was probably bored out of his mind.